 - Credits help the firm in staying competitive

-- It builds customer loyalty and trust and helps growing sales
+- It builds customer loyalty and trust and helps grow sales

-- High collection ratio shows high efficiency and is a measure of the liquidity of the company’s Account
+- A high collection ratio shows high efficiency and is a measure of the liquidity of the company’s Account

-The provision for bad debt in financial reports is a good practice to follow to avoid inconsistency by overstating borrowers or debtors as there is always a chance that they become defaulter for the amounts may not get repaid and hence turn into a bad debt.
+The provision for bad debt in financial reports is a good practice to follow to avoid inconsistency by overstating borrowers or debtors as there is always a chance that they become defaulters for the amounts may not get repaid and hence turn into bad debt.

 Differences between Accounts Payable and Accounts Receivable

-Account payable is a current liability or a short-term debt which a company needs to pay for a purchase that it has done from an individual or business on credit.
-Account receivable on the other hand falling under short term or current asset is the amount which an individual or a business owes to the company for a product or service sold to them on credit.
+Account payable is a current liability or a short-term debt that a company needs to pay for a purchase that it has done from an individual or business on credit.
+Account receivables on the other hand falling under short-term or current assets is the amount which an individual or a business owes to the company for a product or service sold to them on credit.

-Account Payable is a liability while Accounts Receivable is an Asset.
+Account Payables is a liability while Account Receivables is an Asset.

 Challenges in maintaining records